-35 – Diagonal Rotation with Alternating Hand Movement (Hanpo hiraite sayū shōtei undō)¶
+35 – Diagonal rotation and hand movement to the right and left (Hanpo hiraite sayū shōtei undō)¶

 Name¶